nordic-institute/harmony-common/doc/static_discovery_configuration_guide.md

 Before starting the static discovery configuration process, please complete the Access Point installation according to the installation guide:

 - Harmony eDelivery Access - Access Point Installation Guide \[[IG-AS](harmony-ap_installation_guide.md)\].
-  - **Note:** During the installation, when the system asks do you want the Access Point installation to use dynamic discovery, please answer **No**.
+  - During the installation, when the system asks do you want the Access Point installation to use dynamic discovery, please answer **No**.
+  - When Harmony Access Point owner Party Name is prompted during the installation process:
+    - For Access Point 1, use `org1_gw` as Party Name.
+    - For Access Point 2, use `org2_gw` as Party Name.

 Also, completing the configuration steps require command line access with root permissions to the host server.